-RSUs look straightforward because your options can seem limited, meaning you have less decisions to make.
+RSUs look straightforward because your options can seem limited, meaning you have fewer decisions to make.
 But the truth is, you may have several choices around the actions to take next, including how to pay the requisite tax due or if you should retain shares after vesting.

-Deciding what to do with restricted stock units may even become more complicated if you throw in a post IPO lock-up period, an insider black-out period, or the need to consider a 10b5-1 plan.
+Deciding what to do with restricted stock units may even become more complicated if you throw in a post-IPO lock-up period, an insider black-out period, or the need to consider a 10b5-1 plan.